 Great news!
 Ricochet is now offering full-time and part-time U.S. college students and graduate students who are eligible a complimentary Ricochet membership.
 They just need to have a valid student .edu email address.
 We’re calling these memberships “Ricochet Student Passes.”
 The idea behind them is simple: We want to onboard younger voices to the community, as they often offer fascinating perspectives on the big issues of the day.
 Please spread the word!
 And if you’d like more info, you’ll find it here.

 Now Available for Your Viewing Pleasure: ‘No Dumb Questions’ With Jason Miller

 Did you catch our most recent “No Dumb Questions” members-only webcast, featuring Jason Miller, GETTR CEO and former top spokesperson for former President Donald Trump?
 Or did you see it but want to watch it again?
 It’s ready for you!
 Many thanks to the Washington Examiner’s David Drucker for serving as moderator.

 Remember: If you know folks who might enjoy these members-only webcasts, please encourage them to join Ricochet.
 They’ll get their first 30 days for free, and current Ricochet members get a free month if they join!
 Send them an invite from you at ricochet.com/join.

 Help Us Spread the Word About Ricochet

 Next time you’re explaining why Ricochet is the place for smart, civil conversation, feel free to share this nifty graphic.
 And thanks, as always, for your support!

 Comment of the Week

 The Member Feed isn’t the only thing that keeps people coming back for more at Ricochet.
 The comments do too, serving as the backbone of the smart, civil conversation that makes us us.
-This week’s comment of the week is from Old Bathos, pulled from Doug Kimball's tongue-in-cheek post about how everything is racist.
+This week’s comment of the week is from thelonius, pulled from Gary Robbins’ post about the choices the Raiders and Tom Brady made during their games on Sunday.